HaydenFelfe/ReadmeGenerator/README.md

 ## Description

-Answer the following questions to generate your own personalized README
+Answer a prompt of questions to generate a readme for your project!

 ## License